 As we look ahead, we also take time to honour the past.
 This year we join all Manitobans in commemorating the First World War centenary.
 We mark the sacrifices made by the many Manitobans, including First Nations and Metis volunteers, who went to war a century ago in the service of our country.

-As we gather today in this Assembly, representing all Manitobans, we renew our promise that those sacrifices will never be forgotten.

-We are all indebted to our veterans and military personnel for the sacrifices they have made and continue to make, representing us around the world and helping here at home.
+As we gather today in this Assembly representing all Manitobans, we renew our promise that those sacrifices will never be forgotten.
+We are all indebted to our veterans and military personnel for the sacrifices they have made and continue to make representing us around the world and helping here at home.

 It is due to these sacrifices that Manitobans today look to the future with a sense of optimism.

+Je voudrais remercier les invités qui se sont joints à nous aujourd'hui à l'occasion de l'ouverture de cette nouvelle session, et exprimer ma reconnaissance au Président et à tous les membres de l'Assemblée législative pour le dur travail qui les attend

+Alors même que vous vous 'assaqueverez' des responsabilités que les Manitobains et Manitobaines vous ont confiées, j'ai la certitude que la divine Providence éclairera vos délibérations et vos décisions, dans l'intérêt de tous nos concitoyens.

+Merci beaucoup.

-I would like to thank our guests for joining us for the start of the new session, and thank our Speaker and all Members of the Legislature for the hard work that lies ahead.
+I would like to thank our guests for joining us for the start of the new session and thank our Speaker and all members of the Legislature for the hard work that lies ahead.

-As you proceed to carry out the responsibilities the people of Manitoba have entrusted to you, I trust that Divine Providence will guide your deliberations and your decisions in the best interests of all our citizens.
+As you proceed to carry out the responsibilities the people of Manitoba have entrusted to you, I trust that divine Providence will guide your deliberations and your decisions in the best interests of all our citizens.